k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

 <studio>

-The Table Properties tab appears in the right pane of the Table's window.
+The Table Properties tab appears on the right pane of the Table's window.

 ![image](images/06_04_table_properties.png)